INGRID: an interactive grid generator for 2D edge plasma modeling: Abstract

 \section{Abstract}

-A new grid generator for tokamak boundary plasma INGRID (Interactive Grid Generator) is a Python-based code for calculating grids for boundary plasma modeling, for variety of configurations with one or two X-points in the domain.
-Based on a given geometry of the magnetic field, INGRID first calculates a skeleton grid which consists of a small number of quadrilateral patches, then it puts a subgrid on each of the patches, and joins them in a global grid.
-This ``divide and conquer'' strategy allows treating in a uniform way a variety of configurations with one or two X-points in the domain.
-This includes single-null, double-null, and variety of configurations topologically equivalent to snowflake-plus or snowflake-minus configurations.
-INGRID design allows generating grids either interactively via a parameter-file driven GUI, or using a non-interactive script-controlled workflow.
-Results of testing demonstrate that INGRID is a flexible, robust, and user-friendly grid generation tool for tokamak boundary plasma modeling.
+A fusion boundary-plasma domain is defined by axisymmetric magnetic surfaces where the geometry is often complicated by the presence of one or more X-points; and modeling boundary plasmas usually relies on computational grids that account for the magnetic field geometry.
+The new grid generator INGRID (Interactive Grid Generator) presented here is a Python-based code for calculating grids for fusion boundary plasma modeling, for a variety of configurations with one or two X-points in the domain.
+Based on a given geometry of the magnetic field, INGRID first calculates a skeleton grid which consists of a small number of quadrilateral patches; then it puts a subgrid on each of the patches, and joins them in a global grid.
+This domain partitioning strategy makes possible a uniform treatment of various configurations with one or two X-points in the domain.
+This includes single-null, double-null, and other configurations with two X-points in the domain.
+The INGRID design allows generating grids either interactively, via a parameter-file driven GUI, or using a non-interactive script-controlled workflow.
+Results of testing demonstrate that INGRID is a flexible, robust, and user-friendly grid-generation tool for fusion boundary-plasma modeling.